 (Jaqueline Flory, Founder)

-The motivating idea is as simple as it is captivating: The girls and boys are to be taught by local teachers in basic tent schools right inside of the camps.
+The motivating idea is as simple as it is captivating: The girls and boys are to be taught by teachers from the refugee community in basic tent schools right inside of the camps.
 And in order to make up for the loss in labor force, the organization supports the parents with food and water.
 Today, more than 3300 children are receiving daily lessons in twelve such tent schools.